borntofrappe/borntofrappe/playground/Sections/Header - Blog/README.md

 ## Breakout

 The idea is to have the background and the wave-pattern extend to the left and right of the header element.
-This is achieved with `vw` units, and `grid` properties where these are supported.
+This is achieved with `vw` units, and `grid` properties if supported.

 ### vw